 Gelled chicken stock

-1 whole chicken (I often get a frozen chicken because I never know when I’ll have the time to prepare this)
+1 whole chicken (I often use a chicken I’ve purchased fresh but stored in the freezer because I never know when I’ll have the time to prepare this)

 1 cup homemade chicken stock (this could be made using chicken wings with your favourite combination of aromatics.
 For a delicate base, I use leek, sweet turnip, water chestnuts, onion, bay leaves, and daikon).
 If pressed for time, use water instead.